Recca1349/Sterling-Heights-Healthcare-Dashboard-Real-Time-Analytics-in-Power-BI/README.md

 **What it shows:** The distribution of doctors across various departments, highlighting how medical staff are spread among specialties.

 **Insight:**
-Dermatology, Orthopedics, and Ophthalmology have the highest number of doctors, suggesting they are better staffed to meet demand.
-In contrast, Dentistry and Surgery have the fewest doctors, which may indicate under-resourcing or less demand in those departments.
+Dermatology, Ophthalmology, and Orthopedics have the most doctors (8 each).
+Dentistry (1) and Surgery (3) are least staffed.

-**Use:** This chart supports strategic hiring decisions and helps hospital administrators ensure balanced capacity across departments, avoiding both understaffing and redundancy in specialty areas.
+**Use:** Supports workforce planning, highlights over- and under-resourced departments.

 <img width="717" height="305" alt="sterling doc spec shot" src="https://github.com/user-attachments/assets/def6cd49-9f59-4e85-acdb-e0f966e57ea2" />